-For many years, when my eyes took another turn for the worse, I would go through yet another bout of frustration and anxiety—frustration, because I made the fatal error of comparing my diminished abilities with what I was once able to do—and anxiety, because I was not certain whether the new level of disability would end my productivity or people’s respect for my capacity to “deliver.”
+For many years, when my eyes would take another turn for the worse, I would go through yet another bout of frustration and anxiety—frustration, because I made the fatal error of comparing my diminished abilities with what I was once able to do—and anxiety, because I was not certain whether the new level of disability would end my productivity or people’s respect for my capacity to “deliver.”

-Let me say for the moment, that this initial negative reaction to suffering was really about perspective—how I viewed suffering and challenge—not so much the suffering or the challenge itself.
-I was not able to help myself.
-When the next level of disability came, I looked at it from a self-centric point of view.
+Let me say for the moment, that this initial negative reaction to suffering was really about perspective (how I viewed suffering and challenge), and not so much the suffering or the challenge itself.
+I was not able to help myself: when the next level of disability came, I looked at it from a self-centric point of view.
 It seemed that the shocking development of “one more dreaded decrease in eyesight” caused me, despite my faith, to turn into myself.

-I suppose that this was just human nature, but I have learned one thing—the sooner I get over it by putting myself intothe hands of God—looking for the opportunity in suffering that will come through His guidance—the better off I am.
-If I did not have faith in a loving God, and hope in eternal life with him, I don’t think I would have a positive outlook on suffering – and I certainly would not be able to view it as an opportunity.
-I am not a stoic – so I wouldn’t have been able to see suffering as a way of cultivating strength, courage, self-discipline,self-sufficiency, invulnerability, and autonomy.
+If I did not have faith in a loving God, and hope in eternal life with him, I don’t think I would have this positive outlook on suffering—and I certainly would not be able to view it as an opportunity.

-I can see positive value in suffering through the lens of love which may be initially defined as a “recognition of the unique goodness of individuals inducing a sense of empathy and unity with them, making it just as easy, if not easier, to do the good for them as to do the good for myself.”
+I can see positive value in suffering through the lens of love which may be initially defined as a “recognition of the unique goodness of individuals, inducing a sense of empathy and unity with them, and making it just as easy, if not easier, to do the good for them as to do the good for myself.”

 For me, this is a much higher purpose in life than the stoic characteristics mentioned above.